FroglyStudios/YourFocus/README.md

 ## Support
 > We do no support any updates and fixes.
 Due to beeing a little project of a student to learn steamsdk, typescript and discordrpc > we can no longer support it.
 There might be updates but we do not provide official support.
 > Feel free to pull requests with new features, bug fixes or more and we will take a look on it asap.
-> Thanks for this journey and the amazing more than 7.500 users in the first week!
+> Thanks for this journey and the amazing more than 7.500 users in the first day!

 ## Contributing